 On a WordPress.com website, advertisements and banners are being placed by WordPress automatically.
 And the fun part is that you don’t earn a dime on these ads that are placed on YOUR blog yourself.
 It’s how WordPress earns your free website back.

 You also don’t have the option to place ads of your own choosing here yourself, and you can’t open an online store either.

 However, on a WordPress.org website, you can set up an online store and sell products in a webshop.
 Plus, you don’t have to deal with those annoying ads from WordPress on your site!
-You can partner with an advertisement company to earn some money on advertising yourself!
+You can partner with an advertising company to earn some money by advertising yourself!